AARP Hearing Center

 Intergenerational cooperation and collaboration can improve the lives of older and younger Americans.
 The growing number of older people is a rich bank of human capital.
 If utilized, it can be a great asset to younger people (see also Civic Engagement and Volunteer Service).
 Similarly, younger people have talents and skills that can benefit older adults.

-One area of particular concern to older adults is the legal authority they have as grandparents.
-Many grandparents or other relatives have partial or total responsibility for grandchildren or other minors.
+One area of particular concern to older adults is their legal authority as grandparents.
+Many grandparents have total responsibility for raising their grandchildren.
 However, unless they have been appointed guardians, they generally do not have the legal authority necessary to provide care.
-For example, they may not be able to enroll a child in school, obtain medical treatment for the child, or petition for visitation rights (see also Assistance for Grandparents Raising Children).
+For example, they may not be able to enroll a child in school, obtain medical treatment for the child, or petition for visitation rights (see also Assistance for Grandparents and Other Relatives Raising Children).

 INTERGENERATIONAL COOPERATION: Policy